-However, before we get to our Ljubljana itinerary we just wanted to remind you to purchase travel insurance.
-You never know what will happen and trust us, you don’t wanna get stuck with thousands of dollars in medical bills.
+However, before we get to our Ljubljana itinerary, we just wanted to remind you to purchase travel insurance.
+You never know what will happen and, trust us, you do not want to get stuck with thousands of dollars in medical bills.
 As a wise man once said, “If you can’t afford travel insurance, you can’t afford to travel.”
 So don’t leave home without it.

 Now, let’s get back to our Ljubljana travel itinerary, so that we can see what there is to look forward to with a trip to Ljubljana.

 Ljubljana Itinerary: Day 1

 With your first day in the city, you’ll have the pleasure of taking in all the best places to visit in Ljubljana.
 Starting in Old Town, you’ll get to see Ljubljana’s pretty riverfront and then the sights in the modern half of the city centre.

-Recommendation: For a full experience of Ljubljana’s historic center, book a guided tour with a local to really experience the historical city center of Ljubljana and get to know the city’s history, architecture and way of life through its major sights.
+Recommendation: For a full experience of Ljubljana’s historic center, book a guided tour with a local, who will explain the city’s history, architecture and way of life through its major sights.
 We highly recommend this 2-hour guided tour.

 Finding somewhere to start your visit can be a challenge in some cities, but not Ljubljana.
 Head for Prešeren Square and the city’s iconic Triple Bridge and you’ll be squarely at the very centre of Ljubljana, pun intended!

 Surrounded by grand old buildings like the former palace of Hauptmann House and the Franciscan Church, Prešeren Square is a popular meeting point in Ljubljana.
 And yet, it just wouldn’t be the same were it not for the attached Triple Bridge.
 This group of three bridges, known as Tromostovje, link Slovenia’s Old Town with its modern half.
 The unconventional bridge setup is sure to attract your curiosity and is one of the city’s most heavily photographed spots.

 Ljubljana Old Town